-- Ensure that all access points to the aprons possess signage; - Control Access to Apron II to those who have a legitimate need during hours of coverage; - Observe Apron Activities for any hazards or unsafe acts; - Ensure apron lights are turned on as required; - Monitor Apron II for winter conditions and advises Janitorial and Airport Operations of any conditions requiring attention prior to scheduled flights; - Monitor aircraft parking on Apron II and advise pilots of designated areas as per the parking diagram; - Monitor activity on all other Aprons for unauthorized access and for any hazards or unsafe acts.
+- Ensure that all access points to the aprons possess signage; - Control Access to Apron II to those who have a legitimate need during hours of coverage; - Observe Apron Activities for any hazards or unsafe acts; - Ensure apron lights are turned on as required; - Monitor Apron II for winter conditions and advises Janitorial and Airport Operations of any conditions requiring attention prior to scheduled flights (i.e. icing and sanding); - Monitor aircraft parking on Apron II and advise pilots of designated areas as per the parking diagram; - Monitor activity on all other Aprons for unauthorized access and for any hazards or unsafe acts. - Reporting any incident including any personal injury to the Airport Manager in a fashion outlined in Standard Operating Procedures.